GoTestTools/gotestfmt/README.md

 # gotestfmt: go test output for humans

+> ⚠️ **Action required:** gotestfmt has moved to the `GoTestTools` organization and you need to update your references.
+Please see the [announcement](https://github.com/GoTestTools/gotestfmt/discussions/46).
+The old repository will be deleted on January 1, 2023.

 Are you tired of scrolling through endless Golang test logs in GitHub Actions (or other CI systems)?

 ![An animation showcasing that gotestfmt transforms a text log into an interactive log with folding sections.](https://raw.githubusercontent.com/GoTestTools/.github/main/gotestfmt.svg)